E-commerce

 Brand alignment

-The chatbot’s tone should follow your editorial guidelines just like the main site.
+The chatbot’s tone must follow your editorial guidelines, just like the main site.

 Qstomy: conversational layer on top of core features

-The features listed above do not replace dialogue when the customer is lost, in a hurry, or mobile-first.
+The features listed above do not replace conversation when the customer is lost, in a hurry, or mobile-first.
 Qstomy adds contextualized answers about orders, products, and policies, with escalation to a human.

 Consistency with the site

-The chatbot must repeat the same rules as the legal pages and checkout: content to be maintained in parallel.
+The chatbot must repeat the same rules as the legal pages and checkout: content to keep in sync.

 Measurement